Our Anti-Racism Work

 Hosted an Emergency Artist Response session after the Charlottesville protests.
 Space provided by Artists Co-Op.

-August 2020: Melissa & Mariah attended the Anti-Racist Theatre workshop hosted by Nicole Brewer.
+August-Sept: Melissa, Mariah, Marissa & China attended the Anti-Racist Theatre workshop hosted by Nicole Brewer.

-We are planning an internal racial justice assessment that will include and pay artists of color.
+We will host a series of policy & best practices conversations that will include and pay artists of color.